CPUID: EAX=8000'0000h: Highest Extended Function Implemented

 The highest calling parameter is returned in EAX.

 EBX/ECX/EDX return the manufacturer ID string (same as EAX=0) on AMD but not Intel CPUs.

 EAX=8000'0001h: Extended Processor Info and Feature Bits

 This returns extended feature flags in EDX and ECX.
+On AMD processors, it also returns a CPU signature in EAX, and a brand identifier in EBX.

+The signature returned in EAX is, for most AMD processors, the same as the one returned in EAX for the EAX=1 leaf.
+(The exceptions to this are the AMD K6 and AMD K7 processor families, where the "Family" part of the signature differs between leaf 1 and leaf 80000001: leaf 1 returns 5 for K6 and 6 for K7, while leaf 80000001 returns 6 for K6 and 7 for K7.)

 Many of the bits in EDX (bits 0 through 9, 12 through 17, 23, and 24) are duplicates of EDX from the EAX=1 leaf - these bits are highlighted in light yellow.
 (These duplicated bits are present on AMD but not Intel CPUs.)

-AMD feature flags are as follows:
+AMD feature flags in EDX and ECX are as follows: